We prioritize the participants physical and emotional safety.

-Today clinicians understand much more about the broader implications of abuse, addiction, sexism, and poverty.
+Today clinicians understand much more about the broader implications of abuse, addiction, sexism, oppression and poverty.
 They know that trauma, chronic stress, anxiety and depression can lead to a myriad of symptoms and conditions that affect an individuals’ well-being, and ability to thrive.
 In order to maximise the impact of the hard work being done by the organisations active in this field we need a multi-layered, multi-agency approach in a Trauma Sensitive organisational and community context.

 At The Women Project we aim to provide resources and programs that engage women with complex needs in a way that considers the whole person, and how movement or lack of movement can be impacted by past or present experiences rather than their fitness background alone.
 At The Women Project Center we strive to provide a space where feeling seen, heard, known and accepted as they are, becomes part of their wellness and healing experience.

 Trauma Informed Care is an approach in the human service field that assumes that an individual is more likely than not to have a history of trauma, recognizes the presence of trauma symptoms and pursues an approach to prevent re-traumatisation.
 In the world of fitness we are often trained in a way that focuses heavily on physical capacity and training experience.